 - Simplification of language.

 - Active listening.
-Hearing is a passive method while as listening is an active process.
+Hearing is a passive method while listening is an active process.
 Active listening requires complete attention and attraction of the interpreter.
-By placing oneself in the situations of message sender can enhance the hearing of the message by the receiver
+By placing oneself in the situations of the message sender can enhance the hearing of the message by the receiver.

 - Actions more loudly speak than words, watching is more efficient than that of only hearing.

 Formal and Informal Communication

 The communication that follows the command of the chain by official manner within an organization is called as formal communication.
 It is required to fulfill someone’s job.

 The communication that does not demonstrate the structural chain of command of an organization is called as informal communication.
 The social interactional needs of the employees are satisfied through informal communication.
 Organizational performance can be improved by informal communication by the creation of alternative, faster and effective channels of communication.

 Direction, information, coordination, or evaluation of managers towards employees or individuals is termed as downward communication.